 The year 2017 saw frightening number of data breaches – Equifax breach, Russian manipulation of social media, WannaCry, state-sponsored attacks and several phishing scams.
 From small businesses to government bodies, healthcare sector and Fortune 500 companies, cyber security breaches affected all.
 This terrible state of network breach due to the lack of cyber security awareness is likely to worsen with more phishing scams, state-sponsored attacks and new attack vectors.

-Still, there are reasons to stay optimistic!
-If you take into account these top five cyber security predictions for 2018, you can prevent any major setback successfully.
+List of top five cyber security predictions for 2018 you can prevent any major setback successfully: